anbardirir/net-mgmt-scripts_Python2/eapi_script_readme.txt

 This script was created to use EAPI to talk with the devices but you do not need to create seperate host and command file to use.
 Its more interactive.

+06/18/2016 - updated script so that '@@@@' is now the break sequence rather than 'exit' for the script.
+Example below reflects the output of the previous way the script was written.
+There were too many legitimate reasons to use the 'exit' command when configuring a device to leave it in place.

 ~/python_scripts/eapi_scripts $ ./eapi_script_beta.py
 Enter devices one at a time.
 Hit enter after each device.
 Type exit when done.: sw1